PLSysSec/haybale/README.md

 ## Compatibility

+You're looking at the `llvm-9` branch of `haybale`, which only supports LLVM 9.

+LLVM 10 is supported on the `master` branch; the current [crates.io](https://crates.io/crates/haybale) releases are also from this branch.
+As of this writing, the `llvm-9` and `master` branches are at complete feature parity: you get the same features with LLVM 9 as you do with LLVM 10, except for being able to analyze bitcode generated with LLVM 10.

-Currently, `haybale` only supports LLVM 9.
-A version of `haybale` supporting LLVM 8 is available on the `llvm-8` branch of this repo; it is approximately at feature parity with `haybale` 0.2.1, and will likely be stuck at that point indefinitely unless there is demand for additional backported features.
+LLVM 8 is supported on the `llvm-8` branch of `haybale`.
+The `llvm-8` branch is approximately at feature parity with `haybale` 0.2.1, and will likely be stuck at that point indefinitely unless there is demand for additional backported features.

+LLVM 7 and earlier are not supported.

-`haybale` works on stable Rust, and requires Rust 1.40+.
+`haybale` works on stable Rust, and requires Rust 1.40 or later.

 ## Under the hood